ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 In startup.cs i made changes as required by using using statement. afterthat i run my app to see the errors in my code.

+it shows error then i fix the error and remove using statement and correct the references as .Model.ViewModels.errorviewmodels. afeter fixing all the error i run my browser again and it is working ..